-There are many ways that men's health behaviours and illness experiences impact others.^{116,117} It is their family, friends and colleagues who are most prominent among the unexpected faces of men's health.
+There are many ways that men's health behaviours and illness experiences impact others.
+116,117 It is their family, friends and colleagues who are most prominent among the unexpected faces of men's health.
 This chapter summarizes existing insights and offers new data about the impact of men's poor health on their caregivers.

-Fathers' physical and mental health can impact their children from conception to adulthood.118 Increased body mass index in fathers can affect pregnancy outcomes and their children's growth and development.119 Fathers' diet and eating behaviours influence those of their children.120 Men's mental health challenges are associated with increased risk of behavioural and emotional difficulties in their children.121 Indeed, paternal depression rates for Canadian fathers in the first 12 months postpartum are 22.4%,122 and depression in fathers is associated with a 42% increased risk of depression in their offspring.123 The health behaviours of fathers can also impact their partner's maternal use of alcohol,124 tobacco125 and marijuana.126
+Fathers' physical and mental health can impact their children from conception to adulthood.
+Italian Increased body mass index in fathers can affect pregnancy outcomes and their children's growth and development.
+Italian Fathers' diet and eating behaviours influence those of their children.
+Italian Men's mental health challenges are associated with increased risk of behavioural and emotional difficulties in their children.
+Italian Indeed, paternal depression rates for Canadian fathers in the first 12 months postpartum are 22.4%, Italian depression in fathers is associated with a 42% increased risk of depression in their offspring.
+Italian health behaviours of fathers can also impact their partner's maternal use of alcohol, Italian health behaviouna.

-Men's sexual health is intricately tied to their partner's well-being.^{127,128} For men living with prostate cancer, the impact of the disease and treatment[s] on their intimate partner relationships can be traumatic and long-lasting.^{129,130} Specific psychological impacts on intimate partners of men who are living with prostate and other cancers include anxiety and depression.131
+Men's sexual health is intricately tied to their partner's well-being.
+127,128 For men living with prostate cancer, the impact of the disease and treatment[s] on their intimate partner relationships can be traumatic and long-lasting.
+129,130 Specific psychological impacts on intimate partners of men who are living with prostate and other cancers include anxiety and depression.
+131